The Dating Heuristic: A Provably Strong Matching Algorithm for Dating Platforms: Model

-Given a backlog $\mathbf{B}=\lrl{B_\ell}_{\ell \in \cIJ}$ realized after the first period, the problem faced by the platform in the second period is to select a subset of profiles to display to each user to maximize the expected number of matches, which can be formalized as:
+Given any realization $R$ resulting from the initial decisions $\lrp{\mathbf{x}^t,\mathbf{w}^t}$, the platform’s problem in period $t+1$, considering only that period and ignoring subsequent ones, is to select a subset of profiles to display to each user so as to maximize the expected number of matches.
+This problem can be formalized through the function $f^{t+1}(\cdot)$ defined as: